 After all your questions about the estimate and kitchen design have been answered, you are likely ready to place your order.
 For our fictional kitchen remodeling project the estimate might look like this one -- CLICK HERE.
 The estimate lists the various materials and services needed to complete the project.
 Each line item is clear so both the customer and the Kitchen Gallery knows what will be provided.

 Often the Kitchen Gallery has provided several estimates or revised estimates during the designing phase of a project.
 Reality is, customers can go in different directions when it comes to choosing what materials they want and/or services they want completed.
 This is why it is important for the customer to sign the estimate that they agree to.
 During the course of the project the Kitchen Gallery refers back to this signed estimate so we know we are giving everything the customer wants.

 You will receive a copy of everything you sign.

 When signing an estimate for a kitchen remodeling project, customers will also provide a half deposit by personal check.
 Subsequent payments will work in one of two ways.
 A second final payment after the project is complete or progress payments.

 Under the later option where there is the initial 1/2 deposit and final payment (the two payment plan)...
 This payment plan happens when the project is 100% complete and there were no additional materials and/or services needed to complete the project.
 This payment plan happens most often.

 Sometimes additional materials are needed to complete a project that are not readily available.
 This is when progress payments will be requested.
-Progress payments (if applicable) most often is requested after the kitchen sink is back to work.
+Progress payments (if applicable) most often is requested after your kitchen sink is plumbed up.
 The amount of this payment request (often the 2nd payment) is figured based on what project items still need to be completed.